Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: RESULTS

-We apply the proposed dynamics to empirical data collected from $16$ different cities in multiple geographical regions around the world.
-For each city, we selected various available types of public transportation systems, such as rail, subway and tram, keeping the largest connected component.
-The networks considered in this manuscript have a few loops, as the dynamics can only retrieve loopless structures in the regime where network extraction is meaningful \cite{Nextrout}.
-Specifically, we measure the loop ratio $L_{ratio}=n_{L}/E$ as the number of loops divided by the number of edges and select networks with $L_{ratio}<0.2$ (see Methods for more details).
-One could in principle recover loopy structures by employing numerical schemes, e.g. superposition of different outputs \cite{baptista2021principled}, but we do not explore this here.\\ The applied OT dynamics successfully describe the transportation network structure observed in different cities at a macroscopic level.
-While the selected transportation networks have different topology and include multiple transportation modes, the networks reconstructed by Nextrout with only little information in input show a high degree of similarity with the real ones (see \Cref{fig:examples}a\textendash c).
-This suggests the existence of simple universal optimality rules captured by the DMK dynamics for the modeling of urban transportation rail networks, similar to what has been observed for the behavior of the slime mold \pp. Notice that in principle one can increase this similarity further, by simply adding more information in input in terms of origin and destinations (see \Cref{fig:cost-spl-grenoble}d for an example with multiple origins and destinations).
+The applied Optimal Transport (OT) dynamics successfully describe the transportation network structures observed in different cities at a macroscopic level.
+While the selected transportation networks have different topologies and include multiple transportation modes, the networks reconstructed by Nextrout with only little information in input show a significant degree of similarity with the real ones (see \Cref{fig:examples}a\textendash c) for several of the studied cases, as evidenced by different similarity measures that we calculated to compare the topology of the simulated networks against the real ones, see \Cref{fig:performance-measure} and next sections for details.
+This suggests the existence of simple universal optimality rules captured by the so-called Dynamic Monge-Kantorovich (DMK) dynamics for the modeling of urban transportation rail networks, similar to what has been observed for the behavior of the slime mold \pp. Notice that in principle one can increase this similarity further, by simply adding more information in input in terms of origin and destinations (see \Cref{fig:cost-spl-grenoble}d for an example with multiple origins and destinations).
 However, here we are interested in recovering macroscopic structure in a more challenging scenario where input information is strictly limited to one central destination and few peripheral origins.